Forests of the United States

 It has been estimated that before European settlement, forests in the United States mainland covered nearly 1 e9acre.
 Since the mid-1600s, about 300 e6acre of forest have been cleared, primarily for agriculture during the 19th century.

-As of 2016, roughly 36.21% (about one-third of the U.S.) is forested.
-Excluding the U.S. territories, forested land in the U.S. covers roughly 818,814,000 acres (3,313,622 square kilometers).
+As of 2023, approximately 36% of the US is forested.
+Excluding the U.S. territories, forested land in the U.S. covers roughly 811,581,000 acres (3,284,351 square kilometers).
 As of 2005, the United States ranked seventh in the rate of loss of its old growth forests.

 Current coverage

 While total forest area has been relatively stable for the last 100 years, there have been significant regional shifts in the area and composition of the nation's forests.
 Reversion of marginal farmland in the east, large scale planting in the South, and fire suppression have contributed to increases in forest area.
 Urbanization, conversion to agriculture, reservoir construction, and natural disasters have been major factors contributing to loss of forests.